google-deepmind/mujoco/doc/XMLreference.rst

 .. _compiler-eulerseq:

 :at:`eulerseq`: :at-val:`string, "xyz"`
-   This attribute specifies the sequence of Euler rotations for all euler attributes of elements that have spatial frames, as explained in :ref:`COrientation`.
-This must be a string with exactly 3 characters from the set {'x', 'y', 'z', 'X', 'Y', 'Z'}.
+   This attribute specifies the sequence of Euler rotations for all :at:`euler` attributes of elements that have spatial frames, as explained in :ref:`COrientation`.
+This must be a string with exactly 3 characters from the set {x, y, z, X, Y, Z}.
 The character at position n determines the axis around which the n-th rotation is performed.
-Lower case denotes axes that rotate with the frame, while upper case denotes axes that remain fixed in the parent frame.
-The "rpy" convention used in URDF corresponds to the default "xyz" in MJCF.
+Lower case letters denote axes that rotate with the frame (intrinsic), while upper case letters denote axes that remain fixed in the parent frame (extrinsic).
+The "rpy" convention used in URDF corresponds to "XYZ" in MJCF.

 .. _compiler-meshdir: